KuligKamil/kuligkamil.github.io/_posts/2024-01-31-the-last-day-as-leader.md

 I didn't lose, but I grew up with this decision.
 It was not easy.

-Once of my colleagues told me that he tried a very similar role and he will never do it again.
+One of my colleagues told me once that he tried a very similar role and he will never do it again.
 I didn't understand at the beginning.

 But now I do.
 After more than 2 years I understand.
 It's more than work.
 It's a huge responsibility.